Listen Live

 On October 31st, 1988 The Colts were given the opportunity of a lifetime by receiving the chance to be a part of Monday Night Football, the only game on Halloween that year, a chance to play in front of a virgin crowd to primetime football in the Hoosier Dome, the chance to face off against John Elway who refused to play for the Colts when he was the No. 1 pick out of Stanford in 1983, and a chance to matchup against the two-time defending AFC champions, the Denver Broncos.

-Talk about hype!
 If I attended this game I would have been in full costume by noon.

 33 years ago on Halloween, Eric Dickerson, the running back for the Indianapolis Colts at the time had himself a record night against the Broncos with 159 rushing yards, 21 rushing attempts, and 4 touchdowns!

 Get this, as the teams headed to the locker room at halftime, the Colts led 45-10.
 Dickerson had 124 rushing yards, 18 rushing attempts, and all 4 of his touchdowns already.
-Dickerson felt the electricity in the stadium.

 When it came time to return for the second half Dickerson received 3 rushing attempts and then his evening was decided to be over: